Top Tips for Body Language

 Don’t forget your other facial gestures too.
 If something is serious, look serious.
 If something is great, look happy.
 If something is confusing, look confused.
 You have 80 muscles in your face – your probably use them at home, why not use them in presentations too?

-If you want to get an opportunity to get On Your Feet and learn-by-doing, check out our up-coming 1 day presentation skills course with videoing.
-For all the details click here.
+If you want to get an opportunity to get On Your Feet and learn-by-doing, check out our 1 day group presentations training.